Stop Being Depressed. Use These Self-Help Tools Now

 Cognitive-behavioral therapy teaches us that we all have automatic thoughts, thoughts that just pop into our mind seemingly out of the blue.
 With depression, these thoughts are overwhelmingly negative and pessimistic, and they fuel depression by decreasing self-worth and zapping energy and zest for life.

 These automatic negative thoughts are called cognitive distortions, thought traps, or twisted thinking.
-Knowing what these distortions and traps are helps you recognize when your thoughts are negatively distorted.
+Knowing what these distortions and traps are will help you recognize when your thoughts are negatively distorted.
 Catching your negative thinking is a tool that will begin to work immediately and help you stop being depressed.

 There are many thought distortions.
 Among them: